PAUSEISCODING/Balatro-PAUSE-MOD/README.md

 # Pause's Pack

 This is a first attempt at a modpack.
 I've never used LUA.
-This currently has 1 joker in it. soon to have 3 but they seem to cause crashes at the moment.
+This currently has 2 jokers in it. soon to have 3 but they seem to cause crashes at the moment.